davidesarra/jupyter_spaces/README.md

 When you execute a cell within a space, all references are firstly searched in the space namespace and secondly in the user namespace.
 All assignments are made in the space namespace.

-However, as expected, `global` assigments are made in the user namespace.
+Trying to delete a user namespace reference will raise an error.
+Trying to affect a user namespace reference using the keyword `global` will produce an execution equivalent to not using such keyword.

+Mutable objects in the user namespace can be altered (e.g. appending an item to a list).

 #### Console output

-Conversely to the standard usage of the python console, you need to use print to get a output in the console or Jupyter cell output.
+Conversely to the standard usage of the python console, the `print` function is required to get a output in the console or in the Jupyter cell output.

 - No output to console
     ```python